A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

-OPDOP \citep{ding2021provably} shows a bound with respect to the feature mapping and the capacity of the state-action space, which leads a sampling complexity of $\calO\left(\dfrac{|\calS|^2|\calA|}{(1-\gamma)^4\epsilon^2}\right)$.
-Besides, the work \citep{ding2021provably} claims even the dimension of state space goes to infinity, the bound also holds, which implies the merit of OPDOP.
-UCBVI-$\gamma$ \citep{he2021nearly} achieves the sampling complexity of $\calO\left(\dfrac{|\calS||\calA|}{(1-\gamma)^3\epsilon^2}\right)$ that matches the minmax lower bound up to logarithmic factors.
-The work \citep{ding2020natural} apply a natural policy gradient method to solve constrained Markov decision processes.
-The NPG-PD algorithm applies the gradient descent method to learn primal variable, while learn the primal variable via natural policy gradient (NPG).
-The work \citep{ding2020natural} shows the sampling complexity of NPG-PD achieves $\calO\left(\dfrac{1}{(1-\gamma)^4\epsilon^2}\right)$.
-We notice that Theorem 1 of \cite{ding2020natural} shows a convergence rate independent on $\calS$ and $\calA$.
+An Optimistic Primal-Dual proximal policy OPtimization (OPDOP) method \cite{ding2021provably} shows a bound concerning the feature mapping and the capacity of the state-action space, which leads to a sampling complexity of \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^2|\calA|}{(1-\gamma)^4\epsilon^2}\right)$}.
+Besides, the work \cite{ding2021provably} claims even if the dimension of state space goes to infinity, the bound also holds, which implies the merit of OPDOP. { Similar techniques also be considered by \cite{xiong2024provably}. } An upper confidence bound value iteration (UCBVI)-$\gamma$ method \cite{he2021nearly} achieves the sampling complexity of \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS||\calA|}{(1-\gamma)^3\epsilon^2}\right)$} that matches the minimax lower bound up to logarithmic factors. {The work \cite{ding2020natural}} applies a natural policy gradient method to solve constrained Markov decision processes.
+The NPG-PD algorithm applies the gradient descent method to learn the primal variable, while learning the primal variable via natural policy gradient (NPG).
+The work \cite{ding2020natural} shows the sampling complexity of NPG-PD { achieves} \resizebox{!}{0.35cm}{$\calO\left(\dfrac{1}{(1-\gamma)^4\epsilon^2}\right)$}.
+We notice that Theorem 1 of \cite{ding2020natural} shows a convergence rate independent on $\calS$ and $\calA$. { The work \cite{ghosh2022provably} presents the efficient algorithms for safe RL with linear function approximation.}

-ConRL \citep{brantley2020constrained} obtains a sampling complexity of $\calO\left(\dfrac{|\calS|^2|\calA|}{(1-\gamma)^6\epsilon^2}\right)$.
-To achieves this result, the work ConRL \citep{brantley2020constrained} provides an analysis under two settings of strong theoretical guarantees.
-Firstly, \citep{brantley2020constrained} assumes that for ConRL has learning maximization process with the concave reward function, and this maximization falls into a convex expected values of constraints.
-The second setting is: during the learning maximization process, all of the resources never exceed specified levels.
-Although ConRL plays two additional settings, the complexity is still higher than previous methods at least with a factor $\dfrac{1}{(1-\gamma)^2}$.
+ConRL \cite{brantley2020constrained} obtains a sampling complexity of \resizebox{!}{0.35cm}{$\calO\left(\dfrac{|\calS|^2|\calA|}{(1-\gamma)^6\epsilon^2}\right)$}.
+To achieves this result, the work ConRL \cite{brantley2020constrained} provides an analysis under two settings of strong theoretical guarantees.
+Firstly, \cite{brantley2020constrained} assumes that ConRL has a learning maximization process with the concave reward function, and this maximization falls into a convex expected value of constraints.
+The second setting is that during the learning maximization process, the resources never exceed specified levels.
+Although ConRL plays two additional settings, the complexity is still higher than previous methods, at least with a factor \resizebox{!}{0.35cm}{$\dfrac{1}{(1-\gamma)^2}$}.